 Original London Cast, 1975 (RCA) (3 / 5) This recording boasts fewer legit voices than the Broadway album, with even some of the Liebeslieder singers falling short in this regard.
 Joss Ackland simply lacks the vocal goods for the role of Frederik; the key of ”You Must Meet My Wife” has been lowered for him, but he’s still unable to sustain the high notes for more than one beat, and he sounds perfectly awful in “It Would Have Been Wonderful.”
 On top of all that, Ackland does an awful lot of speak-singing throughout the recording.
-As Anne, Veronica Page sings prettily enough except above the staff, where her voice thins out and becomes unpleasant.
+As Anne, Veronica Page sings prettily enough except above the staff, where her voice thins out and becomes unpleasantly fluttery.
 David Kernan sounds fine as Carl-Magnus, as does Terry Mitchell as the tormented Henrik.
-Although Maria Aitken has even less voice than Patricia Elliott of the original Broadway cast, her contribution to “Every Day a Little Death” has much more emotion to it.
-Jean Simmons is lovely as Desirée, her “Send in the Clowns” very persuasive, and Diane Langton thrillingly belts “The Miller’s Son” in a higher key than her Broadway predecessor, D’Jamin-Bartlett.
+Although Maria Aitken doesn’t have much more of a singing voice than Patricia Elliott of the original Broadway cast, she sounds far more emotionally involved in “Every Day a Little Death.”
+Jean Simmons is lovely as Desirée, her “Send in the Clowns” very persuasive; and Diane Langton thrillingly belts “The Miller’s Son” in a higher key than her Broadway predecessor, D’Jamin-Bartlett.
 Gingold is back as Mme.
 Armfeldt, and very welcome.
 The orchestrations are the originals for the most part, but this version of Frederik’s “Now” includes some clever little brass and woodwind interjections that are not on the Broadway album. — M.P.